Madhav Shrihari Aney: Political career and social life

 Also in 1923 he established the Vidarbha Shitya Sangh.
 In 1924, Aney joined the Congress as Member, Congress Committee.
 In 1928 he was elected President Maharashtra Sahitya Sangh at its Gwalior convention.

-He established New English High School, Yeotmal (now Loknayak Bapuji Aney Vidyalaya, Yeotmal) in 1928.
+He established New English High School, Yavatmal (now Loknayak Bapuji Aney Vidyalaya, Yavatmal) in 1928.
 During 1928-29 Aney was Secretary of the Nehru Committee.
 Nehru Committee Report of 10 August 1928 was a memorandum outlining a proposed new dominion status for the constitution for India.
 It was prepared by a committee of the All Parties Conference chaired by Motilal Nehru with his son Jawaharlal Nehru acting as secretary.
 There were nine other members in this committee.
 The final report was signed by Motilal Nehru, Ali Imam, Tej Bahadur Sapru, Madhav Shrihari Aney, Mangal Singh, Shuaib Qureshi, Subhas Chandra Bose, and G. R. Pradhan.
 Shuaib Qureshi disagreed with some of the recommendations.